33rd Guards Rifle Division: Baltic Campaigns

 As of July 1 the division was in the Reserve of the Supreme High Command, in 11th Guards Corps with the 2nd and 32nd Guards Rifle Divisions.
 2nd Guards Army was soon assigned to 1st Baltic Front, which was pushing into the gap between Army Groups North and Center created by the ongoing collapse of the latter under the impact of Operation Bagration.
 By July 5 it had advanced as far as Hlybokaye.
 As of the beginning of August it had pushed westward as far as the outskirts of Šiauliai in Lithuania.
-On August 16 the division was about 15km northwest of that city when Operation Doppelkopf began but it saw little action.
+On August 16 the division was about 15 km northwest of that city when Operation Doppelkopf began but it saw little action.
 On August 29 General Volosatykh was moved to the Front headquarters before being reassigned as deputy commander of 40th Rifle Corps; he was replaced by Maj.
 Gen. Konstantin Vladimirovich Vvedenskii.
 By the first week of October the division was on the Dubysa River southeast of Raseiniai, preparing to join the attack through to the Baltic Sea.